National Medal of Technology and Innovation awarded to Syngenta plant research pioneer Mary-Dell Chilton

 Mary-Dell Chilton, one of the most distinguished employees in Syngenta’s history and a woman known as the “Mother of Genetic Editing,” received the National Medal of Technology and Innovation of President Joe Biden.
 The award was presented at a ceremony last month.

 Ms. Chilton, who holds a doctorate in chemistry from the University of Illinois Urbana-Champaign, led the Syngenta research team that produced the first transgenic plant and pioneered the field of biotechnology plant, discovering new methods to improve the ability of plants to fight parasites and resist extreme conditions.
-She retired in 2018 at the age of 79, after a 35-year career with Syngenta.
+She retired in 2018 at the age of 79, following a 35-year career with Syngenta.

 “Mary-Dell Chilton is a true pioneer and icon of our industry, and this extraordinary award further validates the breadth and impact of her contributions to the field,” said Mr. Justin Wolfe, President of Syngenta Seeds.
 “We are honored to recognize this achievement alongside our former colleague and leader who inspired innovative thinking and approaches to research during her 35 years at Syngenta and beyond. »